SonTrungTo/Full_Stack/EloquentJS/ch12/project2/README.md

 there might be two consecutives `\s+` and `#.*`.

 ### Fixing Scope.
-The main idea is to separate the topScope from the localScope.
+The main idea is to separate the topScope can be "affected"  by localScope.
-As the way it was, if we try to set up a new value for the nonlocal binding, we end up defining a new value for the local binding.
+As the way it was, if we try to set up a new value for the nonlocal binding, we end up defining a new value for the local binding; `set` is then used to update value directly from the topScope.

 With the current `set` functionality, we can define a new value, updating the outer scope binding if the local one doesn't exist,